elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 # Step 2) Crafting your vision

-Now that we know our target audience, you need to think about the project we are aiming to make.
+Now that you know our target audience, you need to think about the project you want to make.

 ## What to consider